-Edward has a broad background in commercial and financial disputes, professional negligence, and reputation management.
+Edward has a broad background in commercial and financial disputes, and cases involving professional negligence.

 He has extensive experience of group and multi-party litigation on behalf of substantial groups of claimants: he was involved in litigation against Capita Financial Managers Limited on behalf of two thousand investors in the Arch cru funds and he assists in the ongoing and widely publicised claim brought by 6,000 Lloyds Bank shareholders in connection with losses they suffered when the bank acquired HBOS in 2009.

 Edward acts for investors and for financial advisers bringing or defending claims in relation to the mis-selling of investments (particularly with a taxation angle).

 He also has experience in reputation management having acted on a number of privacy, defamation and harassment cases.